 West Lancs Together will help you connect to the right support whether you need help with daily tasks, such as getting food, collecting prescriptions or seeking financial advice during this difficult time.
 You may want to connect with someone who is available to be a friendly voice over the phone to break up your day.

-This helpline is for all residents of the borough, however, if you have been identified by the NHS as at risk and you are unable to rely on friends, family or your neighbours for adequate practical support whilst at home during the Coronavirus pandemic, we would urge you to register to request support through our online form or by calling our free helpline on 0800 616 667, Monday to Friday 9am - 5pm, and on weekends and Bank Holidays 10am - 2pm.
+This helpline is for all residents of the borough, however, if you have been identified by the NHS as at risk and you are unable to rely on friends, family or your neighbours for adequate practical support whilst at home during the Coronavirus pandemic, we would urge you to register to request support through our online form or by calling our free helpline on 0800 616 667, Monday to Friday 9am - 5pm.

 This service is open to all residents of West Lancashire who are feeling vulnerable or isolated at this time and who may benefit from being connected to the right support during the Coronavirus pandemic.